ipfs/js-ipfs/examples/custom-ipld-formats/README.md

 # Custom IPLD formats

-This example shows you how to configure and IPFS daemon with the ability to load extra IPLD formats so you can use them in your applications.
+This example shows you how to configure an IPFS daemon with the ability to load extra IPLD formats so you can use them in your applications.

 ## Before you start